wdporter/i-am-that-vuepress/33-everything-happens-by-itself/readme.md

 **Q:**&ensp;Still you have made a statement.
 On what is it based?

 **M:**&ensp;On what people tell me.
 But it is you who asks for proofs.
 I do not need them.
-Setting things right lies in my very nature, which is <span class=tooltip>satyam, shivam, sundaram<span class=tooltiptext>The true, the good, the beautiful.</span></span>.
+Setting things right lies in my very nature, which is <span data-tippy-content="The true, the good, the beautiful.">satyam, shivam, sundaram</span>.

 **Q:**&ensp;When a man comes to you for advice and you give him advice, wherefrom does it come and by what power does it help?